sflabbe/blueprints/README.md

 # blueprints
 Blueprint collection for Home Assistant.
-Sonoff Zigbee Button forked and adapted for z2m from apollo1220/blueprints.

 ## Sonoff Zigbee Button Zigbee2MQTT
 Provide the device of the button running on Zigbee2MQTT and what you want to happen on press, double press and hold.